-- 1 Disposable glasses must be used unless washing up sinks with hot and cold, or warm, water supplies are provided in accordance with Regulation (EC) No. 852/2004 on the hygiene of foodstuffs. - 2 Hand washing facilities must be provided at all bars for the use of bar staff in accordance with Regulation (EC) No. 852/2004 on the hygiene of foodstuffs. - 3 Where it is proposed to sell draught beer and cider in plastic glasses, the applicant must seek guidance from Environmental Health and Trading Standards Services of East Lothian Council on the type of plastic glass to be used, prior to the issue of a licence. - 4 Any noise associated with the event including noise from amplified music, plant and/or equipment be suitably controlled to ensure that no disturbance is caused to residents living nearby.
-Where a function is to be held in a Marquee, all music must cease no later than 12.00 midnight. (planning conditions must be complied with). - 5 Where a function is to be held in a building, a marquee or any other temporary structure, it will for the duration of the event, be designated as a No Smoking area:

-Signs must be displayed in such a way as to make staff, customers and visitors aware that smoking is prohibited.
-In addition, signage should state the name of the person to whom a complaint may be made by anyone who observes someone smoking.

-- 6 A Risk Assessment must be prepared to ensure the health and safety of staff members, volunteers, visitors and members of the public attending the event.
-Copies of the documented risk assessments must be available for inspection by authorised officers from the Council during the event. - 7 Where food and/or drinks are to be prepared, served or sold, the food safety management system must be documented and the controls to ensure food safety recorded before and during the event.
-The documentation, monitoring and other records must be available for inspection during the event and retained by the applicant for not less than one month after the event. - 8 Appropriate signage must be clearly displayed within the bar area, relative to age restrictions and relevant conditions of the licence.
+- Disposable glasses must be used unless washing up sinks with hot and cold, or warm, water supplies are provided in accordance with Regulation (EC) No. 852/2004 on the hygiene of foodstuffs. - 2 Hand washing facilities must be provided at all bars for the use of bar staff in accordance with Regulation (EC) No. 852/2004 on the hygiene of foodstuffs. - Where it is proposed to sell draught beer and cider in plastic glasses, the applicant must seek guidance from Environmental Health and Trading Standards Services of East Lothian Council on the type of plastic glass to be used, prior to the issue of a licence. - Any noise associated with the event including noise from amplified music, plant and/or equipment be suitably controlled to ensure that no disturbance is caused to residents living nearby.
+Where a function is to be held in a Marquee, all music must cease no later than 12.00 midnight. (planning conditions must be complied with). - Where a function is to be held in a building, a marquee or any other temporary structure, it will for the duration of the event, be designated as a No Smoking area: - Signs must be displayed in such a way as to make staff, customers and visitors aware that smoking is prohibited.
+In addition, signage should state the name of the person to whom a complaint may be made by anyone who observes someone smoking. - A Risk Assessment must be prepared to ensure the health and safety of staff members, volunteers, visitors and members of the public attending the event.
+Copies of the documented risk assessments must be available for inspection by authorised officers from the Council during the event. - Where food and/or drinks are to be prepared, served or sold, the food safety management system must be documented and the controls to ensure food safety recorded before and during the event.
+The documentation, monitoring and other records must be available for inspection during the event and retained by the applicant for not less than one month after the event. - Appropriate signage must be clearly displayed within the bar area, relative to age restrictions and relevant conditions of the licence.
 Signage should clearly identify - a) A sign prohibiting sale or supply of alcohol to persons Under 18 to be clearly displayed at any bar servery. - b) Challenge 25 policy and signage must be used. - c) A sign stating that no children are permitted within 1.5 metres of any bar servery to be clearly displayed.

-- d) The specific opening and closing times of the bar. - e) Responsible drinking message. - f) No smoking signs. - Positive measures of entry control should be introduced to prevent uninvited 9 persons gaining access to the event.
+- d) The specific opening and closing times of the bar. - e) Responsible drinking message. - f) No smoking signs. - 9 Positive measures of entry control should be introduced to prevent uninvited persons gaining access to the event.
 Note on Stewarding Organisers of events should note that from 1st November 2007, when the relevant provisions of the Private Security Industry Act 2001 came into force, there is mandatory licensing of the private security industry.
 This means that it is an offence to employ unlicensed door stewards or "bouncers" at events.
 Volunteers who carry out these roles are exempt from the requirements of the Act but organisers may wish to take independent advice on the legality of their security arrangements at events.
-For further information consult following website the https://www.sia.homeoffice.gov.uk/Pages/home.aspx . - 10 All drinks should be served in approved plastic containers.
+For further information, visit the Security Information Authority. - 10 All drinks should be served in approved plastic containers. - 11 That amplified announcements / music / entertainment noise levels should be controlled so that they are non intrusive / low level at any neighbouring residential properties.